 Federal law mandates the uniform inspection of all bridges for structural adequacy at least every two years; bridges rated “deficient” are eligible for federal repair dollars.
-The National Bridge Inventory (NBI) is the source of the bridge data in the table and figure following, which is provided in summary form in Better Roads (see Appendix).
-Since the NBI contains some recent inspections and some as old as two years, the age of the “average” inspection is about one year old.
-So, a “December 2020” summary from the NBI would represent, on average, bridge condition as of 2019.
+Table 16 and Figure 11 of this analysis use the National Bridge Inventory (NBI) as the source of the bridge data, which is provided in summary form in Better Roads (see Appendix).
+Since the NBI contains some recent inspections and some as old as two years, the age of the “average” inspection is about one year.
+So, a “December 2020” summary from the NBI would represent, on average, bridge condition as of December 2019.

-Nevada, Texas, and Arizona reported less than 2% of their bridges to be structurally deficient (at 1.28%, 1.33%, and 1.65% respectively).
-Rhode Island and West Virginia reported more than 20% of their bridges as structurally deficient (at 22.34% and 21.00% respectively).
-The majority of states (35) reported at least some improvement in the percentage of structurally deficient bridges between 2019 and 2020, with Wyoming and Pennsylvania seeing the most improvement (1.31 and 1.30 percentage points, respectively).
-Of the five states that reported a higher percentage of deficient bridges, only one, Hawaii, saw an increase of more than one percentage point (1.12%).
+Arizona, Nevada, Texas, and Delaware reported less than 2% of their bridges as structurally deficient (1.38%, 1.40%, 1.43%, and 1.94% respectively).
+West Virginia reported more than 20% of its bridges as structurally deficient (at 20.37%).
+The majority of states (39) reported at least some improvement in the percentage of structurally deficient bridges between 2020 and 2021, with Rhode Island and South Carolina seeing the most improvement (4.88 and 3.13 percentage points, respectively).
+Of the 11 states that reported a higher percentage of deficient bridges, none saw an increase of more than one percentage point.

 Structurally Deficient Bridges — Percent Deficient